buenavista62/BCC22_new/README.md

 ## General

 We used *next.js* as the technical frame to build the website.
 There are 3 pages, *home page*, *team* and *NFTs*.
-All keys have been stored as *environment variables* and will be accessed from the frontend via 'process.env'.
+All keys have been stored as *environment variables* and will be accessed from the frontend via `process.env`.
 This setup is not suitable for a *mainnet* solution, since the keys are exposed on the frontend.

 ## Home Page